ilhamwahabi/react-slade/README.md

 }
 ```

-# Current Problem
+# FAQ
+Q: Why my Slade not shown?

-1. You must put Slade component __above__ all items (look examples above)
+A: There is bug that you must force you to put Slade component __above__ same parent items (look examples above)

-2. `backdrop` and `arrow` not support path yet
-3. Dont forget define dimension for you passed component items (media query is important too)
+Q: Why when I try to input path to backdrop and arrow not worked `arrow={'./myArrow.svg'}`

+A: Ups, sorry this library not supported that feature yet

+Q: Are we still need `media queries` for component that we passed?

+A: For best result you must define it by yourself though (i believe in flexibelity)

+Q: I think props like `nextSlade` and `previousSlide` is redundant, why not try to remove that item?

+A: Again, I believe in flexibelity.
+You can put your extra feature there.
+For example you can add confetti when user reach end of slade, or you can disable user to change Slade if they not doing something, etc

+Q: Who are you?

+A: Just a beginner -> intermediate front end developer :D